 tls_attach_server_mem - creates TLS protocol on top of underlying socket

-#include <libdill.h> int tls_attach_server_mem( int s, const char* cert, const char* cert, void* mem, int64_t deadline);
+#include <libdill.h> int tls_attach_server_mem( int s, const char* cert, const char* cert, struct tls_storage* mem, int64_t deadline);

 WARNING: This is experimental functionality and the API may change in the future.